sjw821/wafer-map-active-learning/README.md

 # Wafer-Map-Active-Learning
 This is the code for our paper:
-[Active Learning of Convolutional Neural Network for Cost-Effective Wafer Map Pattern Classification](https://ieeexplore.ieee.org/abstract/document/9003245), by Jaewoong Shim, Seokho Kang, and Sungzoon Cho, IEEE Transactions on Semiconductor Manufacturing, 2020.
+[Active Learning of Convolutional Neural Network for Cost-effective Wafer Map Pattern Classification](https://ieeexplore.ieee.org/abstract/document/9003245), by Jaewoong Shim, Seokho Kang, and Sungzoon Cho, IEEE Transactions on Semiconductor Manufacturing, 2020.

 ## How to run it